PhilParisi/gpr_demos/README.md

 Easy-to-run versions of Gaussian Process Regression.

 ## Purpose of this Repository
-Gaussian Process Regression (GPR) often feels esoteric due to the nature of high-level mathematics involved in derivations.
-This Repository is dedicated to the visualization of GPR.
-It is meant to aid my personal journey of working with GPR as well as serve as a tool for other to easily download and run basic versions of GPR.
-Hence, barriers of entry are minimzed (system requirements are minimal, datasets are small and generated natively).
+Gaussian Process Regression (GPR) often feels esoteric due to high-level mathematics involved.
+This repository is dedicated to simple GPR problems and visualization thereof.
+It is meant to not only aid my personal journey as I learn GPR, but also be a tool for others to easily download and run basic versions of GPR.
+Hence, barriers of entry are minimzed (free code, thoroughly commented code, minimal system requirements, compact datsets).

 ## Purpose of the Project
+Multi-beam sonar systems use acoustics to measure distance from system to points along the seafloor.
+These measurements are converted into depths and subsequent bathymetric (seafloor) maps are generated.
 Traditional regression methodologies only provide depths at prediction points not directly measured by multi-beam sonar; however, GPR provides both depths and uncertainty at a given prediction point.
-Multi-beam sonar surveys generate datasets with millions of points and it is well known that GPR is intractable with massive datasets (the algorithm scales with O(N^3) due to matrix inversion).
-Hence, previous work (Krasnosky, 2021) demonstrates computation speed-up from the approach of memory storage, cholesky factor updates, and processing with GPUs/CUDA.
-What has not be implemented, is the use to informative downsampling of massive dataset of N terms to generate a sparse representative subset containing M datapoints that is able to be processed efficiently.
+Multi-beam sonar surveys generate datasets with millions of points and it is well known that the GPR algorithm is intractable with massive datasets (the algorithm scales with O(N^3) due to matrix inversion).
+Hence, previous work (Krasnosky, 2021) demonstrated computation speed-up from the approach of memory storage, cholesky factor updates, and processing with GPUs/CUDA.
+What has not be implemented by our team (but has been in literature), is the use of informative downsampling of a massive dataset with N datapoints to generate a sparse representative subset containing M datapoints that is able to be processed efficiently.

 The use of a representative subset (M datapoints) with Kranosky's computational resource management should yield drastically accelerated calculation time while maintaining accuracy comparable to full GPR (all N datapoints).